Meet the team: Pedro Brás

-This is a series where we introduce our fantastic team members to give an insight into their daily lives and how it is to work at Worldfavor.
+Meet the team is a series where we introduce our fantastic team members and have a peek at how it is to work at Worldfavor.
 This week we are happy to introduce Pedro Brás, one of our frontend engineers.
 Read on and let Pedro take you on his journey of moving to Sweden and becoming a software developer!

 What 's the best way to eat an elephant?

 This was on the first topics of discussion when I first started learning about software development.
 The discussion was not how one could effectively eat this gigantic mammal, but rather how you could tackle an enormous task effectively.
 And the answer is simple: one bite at a time.

 Working in a modern and agile tech team is all about constant planning and constant delivery, figuring out how a big and complex system can be built in small and deliverable increments and iterations.
 Coding is just part of the job.
 A part that would be aimless if not for everything else.